2014 – 2015

 Nondegree students are permitted to enroll in any undergraduate course in which they possess the necessary prerequisite course work and/or can demonstrate, prior to enrollment, minimum performance competencies.
 Nondegree students also may be required to seek permission from the instructor.
 After attempting 18 credits, nondegree students need to apply for admission if they wish to continue.
 (College graduates can take as many courses as they want.)

-Nondegree students can take a maximum of nine credits each semester.
+Nondegree students can take a maximum of nine credits during fall or spring semester.
+In summer or winter terms, nondegree students are limited to taking seven credits per term.

 Students may be considered for nondegree status if they